emir4169/hueprism/README.md

 10: Outputs (Input 1) as a ASCII character.

+247: Gets a input from the user and adds it to the stack.
+(The input only supports integers.)

 248: Duplicates the first item in the stack.

 249: Skips next instruction if (Input 1) is zero.